bbastanza/Expense-Tracker-Javascript/README.md

 ## Summary

-I made this app to further my knowledge of JS, HTML and CSS.

-Building this app I learned more about using forms in HTML to edit the DOM and how to edit HTML tables through javascript.
+Building this app I learned more about using HTML tables to display things in a clear and organized way.
+I was able to work with HTML forms in this and get more comfortable with sending data back and forth from JS and HTML.

-I learned a lot during this project and it really helped to cement some concepts I was previously working on while adding a few more minor concepts on top.
+I learned a lot during this project.
+Doing this made me more comfortable using vanilla Javascript and really solidified a lot of the learning I had done up to this point.
+I know that the process of interacting with HTML through Javascript will be very valueable in the future while working on front end aspects of future, more challenging, applications.

 ## Author